Conkwer/binborder-creator/README.md

 How to use:

-1. edit default.psd template in Photoshop or whaterver
+1. edit default.psd template in Photoshop or whatever
 2. save as png 24-bit
 3. run borderer.exe/cmd and select your file
 4. a border will be created in the same folder as your png file